akanksha260991/bs_docs_revamp_content/app_automate/appium/set-up-your-test/organize-tests.md

 ### Test Name
-Use the capability name, to specify an identifier for your test run.
+Use the capability **name**, to specify an identifier for your test run.
 The example of setting this capability:

 > "name" : "logintest"